“Everything should be made as simple as possible—

 See FAQ Below for rules, submission guidelines and official contest period.

-The Unified Behavior Model (UBM) strips away jargon and complexity—not because behavior is easy, but because change is hard.
+UBM strips away complexity—not because behavior is easy, but because behavior change is hard.

-It's precisely why we need a model that’s teachable, scalable, accessible and immediately applicable.
+That’s exactly why we need a model that’s accessible: teachable, scalable, and immediately applicable.

 This isn’t just theory—it’s practice.